2006 Stanley Cup playoffs: (4) Buffalo Sabres vs. (5) Philadelphia Flyers

-Western Conference Quarterfinals
+Western Conference quarterfinals

 (1) Detroit Red Wings vs. (8) Edmonton Oilers

 The Detroit Red Wings entered the playoffs as the Presidents' Trophy winners, the Western Conference regular season and Central Division champions, with 124 points.
 Edmonton qualified as the eighth seed earning 95 points (losing the tie-breaker with Colorado in total wins) during the regular season.
 This was the third playoff meeting between these two teams with Edmonton winning both previous series.
 They last met in the 1988 Clarence Campbell Conference Final where Edmonton won in five games.
 Detroit won this year's four game regular season series earning six of eight points during the season.

 The eighth seeded Oilers upset the Red Wings in six games.
 Red Wings winger Kirk Maltby scored two goals in game one, including the winner in double overtime as Detroit won 3–2.
 The Oilers took the lead by scoring twice in 57 seconds in the second period of game two as they hung on to win 4–2.
 Jarret Stoll provided the game-winner in double overtime in game three giving the Oilers a 4–3 victory.
 The Red Wings scored three power-play goals in game four earning a 4–2 victory to tie the series.
 Oilers goaltender Dwayne Roloson made 30 saves as Edmonton hung on to win game five by a score of 3–2.
-The Oilers overcame a two-goal deficit after two periods of play in game six by scoring four times in third period, Ales Hemsky broke the tie with 1:06 remaining in regulation as Edmonton ended the series with a 4–3 win.
+The Oilers overcame a two-goal deficit after two periods of play in game six by scoring four times in third period, and Ales Hemsky broke the tie with 1:06 remaining in regulation as Edmonton ended the series with a 4–3 win.